ossrs/oryx/DEVELOPER.md

 The following are the update records for the SRS Stack server.

 * v5.14:
-    * Room: Fix the empty room UI sort and secret bug. v5.14.1
+    * Merge features and bugfix from releases. v5.14.1
-    * FFmpeg: Fix restart bug, support ingest SRT protocol. v5.14.1
-    * VLive: Fix the re bug for file. v5.14.1
+    * Dubbing: Support VoD dubbing for multiple languages. v5.14.2
 * v5.13:
     * Fix bug for vlive and transcript. v5.13.1
     * Support AWS Lightsail install script. v5.13.2